 X-CTIF: Explainable Cyber Threat Intelligence Framework

-A research framework for transforming unstructured cybersecurity data into explainable, ontology-aligned, and decision-ready threat intelligence through the integration of AI, knowledge graphs, and structured reasoning.
+A dissertation-aligned research framework for transforming unstructured cyber threat intelligence and security alert data into explainable, ontology-aligned, evidence-traceable, and decision-ready intelligence.

 - Python